dylanlan/dylanlan.github.io/_posts/2023-12-10-nalyd-reawakening.md

 The first thing on NaLyd's mind upon reawakening, was to reach Ability 99 and finally complete his ancient weapon!
 ![NaLyd Awakens](/public/images/awakening/nalyd-awakens.png)

 But he also still had fond memories of hunting with a certain Pure Archer named Necrean, back around August of 2007 (Deoch 70).
 NaLyd wasn't sure how to contact Necrean, but was able to reconnect with a different Pure Archer buddy from the past!
-One of the first things that NaLyd did in the world of Temuair was battle through the vicious sewers of Loures Canals, re-enacting some great old memories of defeating giant blobs in small parties, around 2008 (Doech 78).
+One of the first things that NaLyd did in the world of Temuair was battle through the vicious sewers of Loures Canals, re-enacting some great old memories of defeating giant blobs in small parties, around 2008 (Deoch 78).
 ![NaLyd Nostalgia](/public/images/awakening/nalyd-nostalgia-canals.png)

 On one extremely fateful day, January 3rd 2024 (Deoch 201 - NaLyd's newest favourite), NaLyd noticed that there was a Deoch mass sermon being held in Suomi, and decided to check it out.
 He had never been much of a religion enthusiast back in the day, but thought it would be fun to see what it's like.
 NaLyd had been searching in-game and in-Discord for Necrean for almost a month at this point, nearly giving up hope of ever reconnecting!